openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 **Function:** Scrolls to a specified index, supporting additional offset configuration.

-Enabling `smooth` animation may cause performance issues when loading and laying out numerous items during scrolling.
+Enabling the `smooth` animation may cause performance issues when loading and laying out a large number of items.

 > **Note:**
 >